 4. The information we collect

-When you become a panellist on our TV ratings panel or combined TVPC panel (referred to as the “cross-platform” panel), you provide us with information such as your name and email address.
-You also provide us with demographic information such as gender, household income, and ethnicity.
-You may provide us with this information through various methods including telephone surveys, letter box drops, face-to-face interviews, internet surveys and self-report questionnaires.
-We collect information about other members of your household through the primary interview with a responsible adult member of the household.
-During the preliminary interview with the household, we share details regarding the data we collect and the reason for its collection with the adult member participating in the telephone survey.
-We also provide a Panel Member Website ( https://www.nielsentam.com.au/ ) which, when accessed by a current panel member, provides information relating to: current points accrued through the Gift Scheme, Call Centre contact details, current newsletters and general information relating to being a member of the television audience measurement panel.
-Through this website, you may provide personal information related to contest registrations, contest submissions, community postings, suggestions, voting activities and transactional areas.
+During the recruitment process or as part of a research study or survey, you provide us with data.
+This may include directly identifying data, like your first and last name, home postal address, or personal email address that by itself, or in combination with other readily available data, could identify you, or another member of your household, as well as demographic data such as gender, household income, and ethnicity.
+We collect information about other members of your household through the preliminary interview with a responsible adult member of the household.
+During the preliminary interview with the household, we share details regarding the data we collect, and the reason for its collection with the adult member participating in the telephone survey.
+We also provide a Panel Member Website (https://www.nielsentam.com.au/) which, when accessed by a current panel member, provides information relating to: current points accrued through the Gift Scheme, Call Centre contact details, current newsletters and general information relating to being a member of the Television Audience Measurement Panel.
+Through this website, you may provide personal information related to contest registrations, contest submissions, suggestions, voting activities, and transactional areas.

-We may receive data from our equipment attached to or placed near your television, the software installed and/or enabled on the routers we provide you, your TVs, mobile phones or other electronic devices (“Devices”), and through the Internet, if you stream videos on your Devices.
-If your household participates in a panel that involves online, Internet, broadband, or mobile devices, we may collect information through the metering software you install or you authorize us to install on your TV, router, or other electronic device, or your use of an eligible app on your mobile device.
+We receive data from our metering equipment attached to or placed near your television and/or other electronic devices attached to your television.
+If your household also participates in the panel that involves online, Internet, broadband, or mobile devices, we collect information through the metering equipment you authorise us to install.

 Our metering software detects the electronic signals or energy pattern of sounds, including, but not limited to, embedded sound patterns or codes included within content you’re exposed to such as media broadcasts, streaming content, songs, programs and ads.
 Information about your access and exposure to this content, including what the content is, when you are exposed to that content, the type of device through which you accessed the content (e.g., televisions, radios, computers, mobile devices, Internet-accessible devices), and when and where you are exposed to it, is gathered passively and automatically by our software, regardless of how or where you watch, listen, access, engage with or are exposed to that content.
 This allows us to obtain information about your Internet usage, television viewing, listening habits, and other uses.
 For example, we may receive information from Devices about the ad campaigns you were exposed to and the videos you viewed.
 Our software encrypts the information (to help ensure its security) before it sends the information to us.